Operating System Architecture: Components, Functions, and How It Works

 Size & Complexity Generally larger and more complex, because it bundles many services together.
 Smaller and simpler at its core, only the essential components are in kernel mode.

 Performance (Speed) Usually faster, because services invoke kernel calls directly without context switches or message passing overhead.
-It can be slower, because interactions between kernel and user-space services often require IPC and context switches.
+Can be slower, because interactions between kernel and user-space services often require IPC and context switches.

 Modularity & Maintainability Less modular: adding or updating a service often requires changes in the kernel itself.
 Highly modular and maintainable, new or updated services can run in user space without altering the kernel.